Quality Tech – 3rd Shift

 FLSA Status: Non-exempt

-Shift: Train on 1st shift and then move to 2am-10am shift
+Shift: Train on 1st shift and then moves to 3rd shift

 Quality technicians are responsible for conducting testing, measurement, and checking of parts and floor processes to verify that quality standards and procedures are met.

 PRIMARY RESPONSIBILITIES include the following.
 Other duties may be assigned.

 - Inspect component parts before and after assembly and paint.

 - Conduct floor audits to ensure tagging, first/last part, and best practice procedures are followed

 - Inspect received parts from vendors and outside services